ivri/DiffVec/README.md

   Automaically gererates the file name like *fname.affin."$clust_number".euclid.0.1.1*

 ### run_cluster.sh
-Scripts that runs *cluster.py*
+Script that runs *cluster.py*
 Need to specify settings and the file inside

 ### VM_average.sh
 Script for clustering evaluation.
-Takes average V-Measure for various runs depending on numbers of clusters
+Takes average V-Measure for various runs depending on the number of the clusters
 Need to set your file name inside
 Better to put each run over several clusters in a separate EX\d(EX1, EX2, ..) folder